A Week in Patagonia's Lake District: A Bariloche Travel Guide

 Bariloche is the Swiss Alps at a fraction of the cost, with better chocolate, better craft beer, and better steak.
 The lakes are other-worldly.
 The mountains are imposing.
 The town is charming without being precious.

-I came for a week and wished I'd booked two.
-The Ruta de los Siete Lagos alone deserves a full day, and I barely started it.
-Refugio Frey needs a follow-up where I spend the night.
-The breweries need a more thorough investigation.
+Come for a week and you'll wish you'd booked two.
+The Ruta de los Siete Lagos alone deserves a full day, and one section barely scratches it.
+Refugio Frey rewards a return where you spend the night.
+The breweries invite a more thorough investigation.